-From the moment you pass the picket fence and walk onto the bull-nosed verandah of Roto House, it feels as though you've stepped back in time.
-Walking through the front door flanked by ruby leadlight windows, you'll enter a grand hallway decorated with cast iron lamps suspended from the ceiling .
+From the moment you pass the picket fence and enter the bull-nosed verandah of Roto House, it feels as though you've stepped back in time.
+Passing inside the front door flanked by ruby lights, you'll enter a grand hallway decorated with cast iron lamps suspended from the ceiling.

-Built in 1890, Roto House was home to John Flynn, a land surveyor, his wife Jessie and six children.
-This 11 room weatherboard house constructed from local red mahogany was occupied by his family right up until 1979.
+Built by surveyor John Flynn in 1891, this 11 room weatherboard house constructed from local red mahogany was occupied by his family right up until 1979.
 It's still lovingly maintained by the National Parks and Wildlife Service to this day.
-Many of the family’s belongings, papers and photographs are preserved and displayed throughout the house.